Top

 The city lives up to its name, since in Portuguese “O linda” means “The beautiful”.

-Its historic center, classified as a UNESCO World Heritage site, is composed of charming colorful houses.
+Its historic center, classified as a UNESCO World Heritage Site, is composed of charming colorful houses.
 It’s during the carnival that it’s most fascinating for tourists!

 Olinda Brazil